midi1996/P50-opencore-hackintosh/README.md

           - `csr-active-config`
             - Keep it as `00000000` for full SIP (RECOMMENDED)
             - Keep it as `01000000` for unsigned kext allowing (partial SIP disabling, ONLY FOR TESTING KEXTS LOCALLY)
+            - Keep it as `03000000` to allow unsigned kexts and system files modification (ONLY FOR DEBUGGING PURPOSES, NOT RECOMMENDED)

       - PlatformInfo